East L.A. walkouts: Timeline

 March 28, 1968: The meeting between the Los Angeles Board of Education and the Educational Issues Coordinating Committee takes place.
 Over 1,200 community members attend the meeting, and the EICC got to present their 39 demands from the Board.
 The Board denied the demands and the students walked out of the meeting.

 March 31, 1968: Thirteen of the Chicano walkout organizers were arrested, also known as the Eastside 13 for conspiracy to start the walkouts.
 Among those arrested were high school students, college students, organizers from the Brown Berets, editors of La Raza newspaper, and other organizers from the United Chicano Students organization.
 Students and community members immediately organized a protest around the Hall of Justice in Downtown LA to ask for the release of the LA 13.
-They were supported by Senator Robert Kennedy, Cesar Chavez, and Students for a Democratic Society (SDS).
-Only 12 of the 13 arrestee were released.
-Sal Castro, a teacher and key organizer of the walkouts, held the most charges and was held in detention the longest.
+They were supported by Senator Robert Kennedy, Cesar Chavez, and Students for a Democratic Society.
+Only 12 of the 13 arrestee were released; Sal Castro, a teacher and key organizer of the walkouts, held the most charges and was held in detention the longest.

 June 2, 1968: Sal Castro was released on bail, but lost his teaching position at Lincoln High School due to the arrest.
 2,000 people protested outside of the police station to demand he get his teaching position back.

 September–October 1968: Students and community members organized round-the-clock sit-ins at the LA Board office until Sal Castro could be reinstated for his teaching position.
 35 supporters sat at the Board offices for eight days until they were arrested on October 2.
 The board eventually allowed Castro to resume his position.